gravitational/gravity/docs/6.x/pack.md

 ## Custom System Container

-When Gravity creates a Kubernetes cluster from a Cluster Image, it installs a special system container on each host.
+When Gravity creates a Kubernetes cluster from a Cluster Image, it installs a special system container or "Master Container" on each host.
 It is called "planet" and visible as the `gravity` daemon.

-"Planet" contains all of Kubernetes services, performs automatic management and isolates them from other pre-existing daemons running on cluster hosts.
+The Master Container contains all of Kubernetes services, performs automatic management and isolates them from other pre-existing daemons running on cluster hosts.

 `planet` is a Docker image maintained by Gravitational.
 At this moment `planet`